Esmerald1no/File_Renamer/README.md

  Python does not use *Programs*, instead it uses *Modules*, this is the naming convention that will be used througout this document.

 ## REQUIREMENTS:
-- Python 3.8 or greater
+- Python 3.8 or greater.

 ## INSTRUCTIONS: